 Among the tallest buildings in the Bronx, at 38 and 41 stories, Paul Rudolph’s Tracey Towers dominate the Bronx skyline – two concrete towers, comprised of nine narrow windowless cylindrical columns, rising straight up without setbacks.
 From a distance, the two towers appear impossibly complex and futuristic.
 But on closer inspection, the buildings are fairly ordinary, maybe not that surprising, considering how banal many of Rudolph’s housing towers turn out to be once you get past the jubilant volumetric expression of their massing.

 Like its Bronx neighbor to the south, Morrisania Air Rights, Tracey Towers was created using air rights above an MTA train yard and maintenance shop, platforming over the site.
-The two towers are positioned at different elevations on the site because one is set over the tracks.
-Between the platform and the entrances to the building is a parking garage that is accessible by two curving ramps on Mosholu Parkway.
-From the sidewalk, the parking lot and elevated lobby create a large concrete barrier, one story tall, that wraps around the entire complex, isolating the buildings from the surrounding streetscape.
+The two towers are positioned at different elevations on the site due to the parking garage, maintenance shop and tracks below.
+The parking garage occupies a large portion of the building's base, creating a large concrete barrier, one story tall, that wraps around the entire complex, isolating the buildings from the surrounding streetscape.
 Multiple curving car raps––resembling those in Rudolph's government center in Boston––twist out of the towers, intersecting the sidewalks to approach the street.

 Tracey Towers was created through the Mitchell-Lama middle-income housing program, totaling 869 one, two and three-bedroom subsidized apartments.
 When they opened, Tracey Towers were the tallest buildings in the Bronx–before Harlem River Park Towers claimed the title three years later –and are still the second-largest housing complex in the borough next to Co-Op City.

 The towers were designed by famed architect and concrete pioneer Paul Rudolph, who had returned to private practice following six years as the chair of the Yale School of Architecture, where he designed the school’s Art & Architecture Building.